MajorH5/Friends-in-Multiplayer-Piano/README.md

 - Added ability to manually verify ID:white_check_mark:
 - Verification system now works.(NOTE: **THE SETTINGS MAY SAY YOU ARE VERIFIED BUT YOU'RE  PROBABLY NOT.** This is because that data is stored locally on your PC's and i cant edit that.
 So when you use this new build make sure to go into settings and click 'verified' even if it says you are verified just to make sure.) :white_check_mark:

+*1/15/2021 (v1.3)*

+**UPDATES:**

+- This is just a short update.
+Messages are now stored in computer so, messages are now saved.
+- Fixed Enable and Disable friend button stuck showing 'Try Again'
+- Fixed blank verification button for some users and button now updates to proper status when verified
+- Get new script form:

+*1/16/2021 (v1.3.1)*

+**UPDATES:**

+- Messages to offline players are now stored server sided and sent when the player comes online.
+- Fixed bug where if you received a message and the window was not open, the message was lost.
+- Fixed messages from someone who is not friend being deleted
+- When receiving message from someone who isn't friend, database is now created automatically so message is not lost.
+- Added warning message when removing friend
+- Can now send messages using the 'Enter' key
+- Added a clear data button which will delete all site data that the script uses.
+This clears all friend data, message data, button status, etc (NOTE: As of right now, it does not clear out messages.
+Still working that out.)

 # Things to add: